-You may laugh about what I do but, I wash well freezer bags, parchment paper, aluminum foils, and reuse them.
+You may laugh about what I do but, I wash well freezer bags, parchment paper, and aluminum foils, and reuse them.
 Also, I keep package boxes and use them as organizers in drawers.

-I carefully keep fresh vegetables and fruits to last longer, and cook a certain amount of dishes.
+I carefully keep fresh vegetables and fruits to last longer and cook a certain amount of dishes.

 I tear kitchen paper towels half if I don’t need the whole paper.

 I make notepads from papers we failed to print out and calendar sheets.

 My husband laughs about me and he thinks I am frugal.

 Well, I am, but I just don’t like wasting these without one more step before going to trash bins.